Welcome to the waste directory - hazardous waste

 - Complete the online defect report form and select 'Hazardous waste' in request type.
 For users who don't have a college account please contact Estates Operations Customer Services Centre.

-- Complete a Waste Chemicals form chemicals including any 'unknowns'
+- Complete a chemical disposal form including any 'unknowns' Chemical Disposal Form

 - Guidance for disposal of hazardous waste can be found in the Safety Department web pages